nmwsharp/polyscope-docs/cpp/source/structures/volume_mesh/basics.md

 ### Slice planes

 [Slice planes]([[url.prefix]]/features/slice_planes) are particularly useful for inspecting the internal stucture of a volume mesh, as shown in the demo video at the top.
-Slice planes can be manipulated programmatically or manually in the GUI; see the slice plane documentation for more details.
+Slice planes can be manipulated programmatically or manually in the GUI; they also have special functionality for filling in sliced data for volume meshes.
+See the slice plane documentation for more details.

 ### Options